cloud-gov/compliance-docs/AC-Policy.md

 The System Owner (or representative) and a quorum of the Cloud Operations meet on a quarterly basis to review and confirm all team accounts meet requirements for compliance with account management needs.
 Typically these meetings occur in March, June, September and December.
-In advance of the meeeting, members of compliance team and cloud operations will generate reports of group memberships and role assignments.
+In advance of the meeting, members of the compliance team and cloud operations will generate reports of group memberships and role assignments.
 During the meeting, the participants will review memberships and their alignment with current